marks/melodykramer.github.io/_posts/2015-03-13-the-autobiography-of-melody-joy-kramer.md

 What was I listening to? datapoints: (pandora history, google music, spotify, itunes, youtube music)

 What were my interests? datapoints: (google app reviews history, who you follow on social media, pinterest boards)

 What were my accomplishments? (linkedin?)

+* Abbott Katz says "purchase receipts, which, unlike credit card entries, are time-stamped, sometimes to the second."